 Research: PORTL offers a convenient and low-cost apparatus for conducting research studies.
 In addition, the time required for each participant to complete a study is short, usually under an hour.
 This is an advantage both for recruiting participants and for teaching students how to design, implement, and refine experimental procedures.

-- Dr. Jesús Rosales-Ruiz and Mary Hunter are currently writing a PORTL manual.
+- In 2019, Dr. Jesús Rosales-Ruiz and Mary Hunter published the PORTL manual.
 The 40+ exercises in the manual will show you how to use PORTL for teaching, inquiry, and research.
-Join our email list to be the first to know when the manual is available.
+Visit our store to purchase a copy.

 - In 2016, Operants, the quarterly magazine produced by the B. F. Skinner Foundation, published an article by Dr. Jesús Rosales-Ruiz and Mary Hunter called “PORTL: Your portable Skinner box.”
 Click on this link to download a copy of the magazine.